-MAX applies heavier weighting to more recent data in its seven day look-back which may cause adjusted CPM to not exactly match the average CPM.
+MAX applies heavier weighting to more recent data in its seven day look-back.
+This may cause adjusted CPM to not exactly match the average CPM.

-Networks whose reporting does not break down to ad unit/network ID/country granularity are not auto-CPM supported.
+Networks whose reporting does not break down to ad unit/network ID/country granularity are not eligible for auto-CPM.
 Custom networks are also not eligible for auto-CPM.

 Auto-CPM allows for fair competition between all networks in the unified auction because it uses accurate pricing.
 This also reduces the work of manually updating CPMs which can lead to inaccurate or decreased revenue.

-If you do not enable auto-CPM, MAX uses the manually entered value for CPM price.
+If you do not enable auto-CPM, MAX uses the value for CPM price that you enter manually.

 To activate auto-CPM, follow these steps:

 - Manually add the network price floor for each network placement ID in the waterfall(s) on the Ad Unit page.
-It’s important that the MAX CPM price initially matches the network CPM floor or historical CPM to avoid data discrepancies later on.
+It’s important that the MAX CPM price initially matches the network CPM floor or historical CPM to avoid data discrepancies later.

-- Activate auto-CPM by going to the Networks page (MAX > Mediation > Manage > Networks) and connect the network that you want to mediate by entering the network API credentials.
+- Open the Networks page (MAX > Mediation > Manage > Networks) and connect the network that you want to mediate by entering the network API credentials.

 - Click the Connect button for the network that you want to activate.
 The Manage Network page appears.
 For non-bidding networks, you will see a toggle with which you can turn on auto-CPM.
 Bidding networks submit real-time bid pricing and so they do not utilize auto-CPM.